Read the profiler snapshot

 Filter Call Tree results

-The Call Tree tab allows you to collapse the frames you are not interested in at the moment by applying filters.
-For example, you can hide library classes or the classes that come from specific frameworks to be able to focus on the application itself.
+The Call Tree tab allows you to collapse the frames you are not interested in at the moment.
+For example, you can hide library classes or the classes that come from specific frameworks to focus on the application code.

-The blue arrow hyperlink right after the percentage presents a filtered sequence of calls.
-Click it to expand this sequence.
+The blue arrow right after the percentage presents a filtered sequence of calls.

 Configure filtering rules